ReichertL/Student-Code-Testing-Pipeline/Readme.md

 * `check -t "Firstname Lastname"` : Run a single (selectable) testcase for the named student.
 * `check -tOV "Firstname Lastname"` : Run single testcase for student but also print output and Valgrind result.
 * `check -d "Firstname Lastname"`: Get information about the last submissions of a single student.
 * `check -D "Firstname Lastname"` : Manually mark a submission as correct.
 Student will be automatically marked as passed.
 The database records manual change in a corresponding flag.
-This can be done if there are errors with the pipeline and student code was successfully run on gruenau.
+This can be done if there are errors with the pipeline and student code was successfully run on the reference system.

 For oral exams:
 * `check -db "Firstname Lastname"`: Get information about the best submissions of a single student.